molecula/documentation/sql-preview/_posts/2022-09-01-sql-bulk-insert.md

 ### FROM clause

 The FROM clause specifies the source of the data.
 It can be a single line string literal or a multi-line string literal.
-The way this literal is interprested depends on the value of the INPUT option (ses below).
+The way this literal is interpreted depends on the value of the INPUT option (ses below).

 #### FROM clause for files

-For files the from clause should be a valid file name.
+For files, the FROM clause should be a valid file name.
 In FeatureBase Cloud this will fail with an error because there is no local access to the file system.

 #### FROM clause for urls

-For urls the from clause should be a valid url.
+For urls, the FROM clause should be a valid url.

 #### FROM clause for inline stream